croia/post-messenger/README.md

   clientName: 'parent-client',
 });

-// Responders are functions to run when a request with a matching requestName key is received from the connected window postMessenger.bindResponders({
+// Responders are functions to run after receiving a request from the connected window with a matching requestName key postMessenger.bindResponders({
   requestSomeDataFromTheApp: ({ someParam }) => {
     // You can return data back to the other window but it should be JSON serializable